 The .cfg file format remains identical to that used in RLC-4.0, as described in [6].
 In RLC-5.0, the input file format (.yuv or .png) is inferred from the file extension specified in the RawImage_Path field.

 A new field, Output_format, is appended to the end of the configuration file and should be set to either yuv or png.
-Do not place empty lines before or after this field, as doing so will cause a runtime error..
+Do not place empty lines before or after this field, as doing so will cause a runtime error.

 After building the RLC software, you can launch the program using the following command: